dmyersturnbull/dmyersturnbull.github.io/contents/post/duck-typing-is-quackery.md

     ```
     This can be useful, but perhaps not here (because `*` is ambiguous).

-## Example 2: Let's break `quack`
+## Example 2: Lets break `quack`

-Let's consider a much simpler example.
+Let’s consider a much simpler example.
 A `quack` function could behave in _at least_ two ways:

 === "Stateful duck"